6 Fantastic Health Benefits Of Pickles

 1. Offers Antioxidants And Nutrients

 Most of the nutrients from the vegetable it is made from are preserved as well.
 So if you’re having a cucumber pickle, you’ll get the vitamin K, vitamin A, potassium, and other micronutrients from the cucumber.
 Although water-soluble vitamins like vitamin C may leach out in the pickling process, some amount is retained.1

-Plus, because they’re full of nutrition, they do count toward your “five a day” serving of fruit or vegetables.
+Plus, because they’re full of nutrition, they do count toward your “5 a day” serving of fruit or vegetables.
 Just be sure to eat fresh produce to balance things out.

-2. Delivers A Probiotic Punch
+2. Delivers A Probiotic Punch With Helpful Bacteria

 During fermentation, sugars in the vegetable are broken down to lactic acid.
 Specifically, lactic acid bacteria are probiotics (“good bacteria”) that can help gastrointestinal issues, including irritable bowel syndrome.
 Vinegar-based pickles will not have this effect.

 3. Eases Nausea And Morning Sickness

 4. Cures Muscular Cramps In 85 Sec In A 1 ml/kg Dose

-In one test, researchers studied the effect of consuming a 1.5oz serving of pickle juice per 100 lb of body weight (1.5 oz/100 lb), compared to drinking plain water or no liquid.
-They found that test subjects recovered 36 percent quicker when they drank pickle juice compared to plain water.
-This recovery was also 45 percent quicker than when no liquid was consumed.
+In one test, researchers studied the effect of consuming a 1 ml serving of pickle juice per kg of body weight (1.5 oz/100 lb), compared to drinking plain water or no liquid.
+They found that test subjects recovered 36% quicker when they drank pickle juice compared to plain water.
+This recovery was also 45% quicker than when no liquid was consumed.

-If you’re having a pickle that includes vinegar as an ingredient, you could also tap into the benefits of delayed gastric emptying.
-As one study showed, acetic acid from the vinegar in the juice can reduce the insulin demand on your body and lower glycemia, a benefit especially if you’ve eaten a carb-heavy starchy meal.8 This antiglycemic effect has potential for those with insulin resistance and at risk of type 2 diabetes.
-The benefits for someone who already has type 2 diabetes needs further investigation, though.9
+This antiglycemic or glucose-lowering effect has potential for those with insulin resistance and at risk of type 2 diabetes.
+The benefits for someone who already has type 2 diabetes needs further investigation, though.7

 Don’t Get Yourself In A Pickle

-While there is goodness in pickles, there are also side effects to watch out for.
+While there is goodness in them, there are also side effects of pickles to watch out for.
 They aren’t ideal for everyone thanks to the high sodium content.
 Remember, excessive intake of sodium can interfere with your blood pressure regulation, causing it to spike.
 This is bad news, especially if you have a history of cardiovascular problems.
 Some varieties like sweet pickles also have a high sugar content.
 All those additional calories and the risk of heart disease is something you should be wary about.
 Eat pickles in moderation.
 This way, you can make sure your body doesn’t take a beating even as you reap the benefits.

 References [ + ]

 |1.||↑||Pickles, cucumber, sour, National Nutrient Database for Standard Reference Release 28.
 USDA.|

 |2.||↑||Antioxidants: In Depth.
 National Center for Complementary and Integrative Health.|